Davis R M Inc. Sells 95,339 Shares of Vanguard FTSE Developed Markets Index Fund ETF Shares (NYSEARCA:VEA)

-Davis R M Inc. trimmed its holdings in Vanguard FTSE Developed Markets Index Fund ETF Shares (NYSEARCA:VEA) by 13.6% in the 4th quarter, according to its most recent filing with the SEC.
-The institutional investor owned 603,411 shares of the company’s stock after selling 95,339 shares during the quarter.
-Davis R M Inc.’s holdings in Vanguard FTSE Developed Markets Index Fund ETF Shares were worth $28,487,000 at the end of the most recent reporting period.
+Davis R M Inc. cut its holdings in shares of Vanguard FTSE Developed Markets Index Fund ETF Shares (NYSEARCA:VEA) by 13.6% during the fourth quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 603,411 shares of the company’s stock after selling 95,339 shares during the quarter.
+Davis R M Inc.’s holdings in Vanguard FTSE Developed Markets Index Fund ETF Shares were worth $28,487,000 as of its most recent SEC filing.

-A number of other hedge funds and other institutional investors have also added to or reduced their stakes in the stock.
-Prestige Wealth Management Group LLC bought a new position in shares of Vanguard FTSE Developed Markets Index Fund ETF Shares during the 3rd quarter valued at $26,000.
-Baystate Wealth Management LLC purchased a new position in shares of Vanguard FTSE Developed Markets Index Fund ETF Shares in the 4th quarter worth $26,000.
-Professional Financial Advisors LLC purchased a new position in Vanguard FTSE Developed Markets Index Fund ETF Shares during the third quarter valued at $28,000.
-JustInvest LLC lifted its position in Vanguard FTSE Developed Markets Index Fund ETF Shares by 12.7% during the fourth quarter.
-JustInvest LLC now owns 139,209 shares of the company’s stock valued at $32,000 after purchasing an additional 15,698 shares in the last quarter.
-Finally, Bainco International Investors purchased a new position in Vanguard FTSE Developed Markets Index Fund ETF Shares during the fourth quarter valued at $33,000.
+A number of other large investors have also bought and sold shares of the business.
+First PREMIER Bank increased its holdings in shares of Vanguard FTSE Developed Markets Index Fund ETF Shares by 11.1% in the fourth quarter.
+First PREMIER Bank now owns 48,035 shares of the company’s stock worth $2,268,000 after purchasing an additional 4,789 shares during the last quarter.
+Howland Capital Management LLC increased its holdings in shares of Vanguard FTSE Developed Markets Index Fund ETF Shares by 1.6% in the fourth quarter.
+Howland Capital Management LLC now owns 16,233 shares of the company’s stock worth $766,000 after purchasing an additional 261 shares during the last quarter.
+Avion Wealth increased its holdings in shares of Vanguard FTSE Developed Markets Index Fund ETF Shares by 51.0% in the fourth quarter.
+Avion Wealth now owns 348,675 shares of the company’s stock worth $16,461,000 after purchasing an additional 117,752 shares during the last quarter.
+Ballentine Partners LLC increased its holdings in shares of Vanguard FTSE Developed Markets Index Fund ETF Shares by 4.3% in the fourth quarter.
+Ballentine Partners LLC now owns 2,045,697 shares of the company’s stock worth $96,577,000 after purchasing an additional 84,597 shares during the last quarter.
+Finally, State Street Corp increased its stake in Vanguard FTSE Developed Markets Index Fund ETF Shares by 0.5% during the third quarter.
+State Street Corp now owns 208,793 shares of the company’s stock worth $8,540,000 after acquiring an additional 1,090 shares during the last quarter.

 Want to see what other hedge funds are holding VEA?
 Visit HoldingsChannel.com to get the latest 13F filings and insider trades for Vanguard FTSE Developed Markets Index Fund ETF Shares (NYSEARCA:VEA).